Home

 1880 - 130 x 173 cm - Oil on canvas

-The Phillips Collection, Washington DC >
+The Phillips Collection, Washington, USA >

 No. 142 - Femme cueillant des fleurs.